-Community Solar = Solar for Everyone
+Community Solar = Solar For Everyone

 Across the U.S. and Maryland, solar power is booming as a source of energy, benefiting consumers, communities, and our climate.
 Solar energy not only reduces our carbon footprint and decreases air pollution, but it is quickly overtaking fossil fuels as the leading job creator in the energy sector.
-The number of solar jobs in the U.S. has reached over 260,000!
+The number of solar jobs in the U.S. has reached 230,000!
 The solar industry has helped create one out of every 50 new U.S. jobs added in 2016.
-In fact, there are more people working in solar now than at oil rigs and in gas fields.
+In fact, more people are working in solar now than at oil rigs and in gas fields.
 In Maryland, over 5,300 people are employed by the solar industry.
 We expect that number to increase with the momentum of our community solar campaign.

 If you live in the Pepco region in Maryland, sign up for community solar today!